 About the same time news about cyberattacks was getting prominent attention in the media and there were those interested in working with us on related research on cybersecurity.
 The Internet has transformed the ways in which individuals, groups, organizations communicate, obtain information, access entertainment, and conduct their economic and social activities.

-70% of households and 94% of businesses with 10 or more employees are online with an immense growth in mobile devices and social media.
 In 2012, there were over 2.4 billion users.
-In 2015, there were 3 billion users, almost half of the world population
+In 2016, there are 3.5 billion users, almost half of the world population